-With 10 million people suffering from arthritis in the UK alone (1), it’s no surprise that hundreds of alternative pain-relieving medicines and therapies such as magnetic bracelets can be found on the internet in a matter of seconds.
+With 10 million people suffering from arthritis in the UK alone (1), it’s no surprise that hundreds of alternative pain-relieving medicines and therapies can be found on the internet in a matter of seconds.

 One particular solution that seems to crop up time and time again is magnetic therapy.
 Bracelets, bangles, shoe insoles, mattresses… you name it, you can most likely buy a magnetically ‘enhanced’ version that is marketed as relieving arthritis pain.

 But with every advert hailing it a ‘must-have miracle cure’, there’s a handful of articles labelling it as nonsense, leaving us wondering; can copper or magnetic bracelets really relieve arthritis pain?